Fast Inference, Agents & Chatbots: Proven strategies from AI experts to build reliable apps.Grab your seat →

 In order to measure quality, the metrics you choose depend on the type of use case.
 There are various options:

 • Classification: Input text is classified into 2 or more categories.
-For example, a binary classifier to determine whether an incoming user message should be escalated to a human for review or if an LLM should answer the question.
+For example, a binary classifier might decide whether a user message should be escalated to a human for review or if the LLM can handle the response.

 • Structured data extraction: Unstructured data from PDFs usually converted to JSON files, to minimize hours of manual data entry work.
 An example here is converting PDF invoices to JSON.